sigsum/log-go/doc/rate-limit.md

 restricted by other emans).
 The config file specifies allow lists of various kinds, and corresponding limits.

+## Config file syntax

+The config file is line based, where each line consits of items separated by white space.
+Comments are written with "#" and extend to the end of the line.
+International domain names are written in utf8 (no punycode).

 ## Allow lists

 The rate limit is based on counts of added leafs per 24 hours.
 Adding